gjdv/simplenlg/README.md

 * Client/Server setup of SimpleNLG does not work (and fails the unit test); this unit test is disabled;
 * NIHDB lexicon functionality only available through the converted SQLITE databases; No proper way identified (yet) to directly use HSQLdb directly from C#
-* SQLite.Interop not available for Mono; building it using Travis did not yet work out, hence the 18 unit tests depending on SQLite fail on Mono (but succeed in Visual Studio)
+* SQLite.Interop.dll is not available for Mono; building it using Travis did not yet work out, hence the 18 unit tests depending on SQLite fail on Mono (but pass in Visual Studio)

 &nbsp;